 You will cease to be eligible to make contributions or receive Company matching contributions if you no longer work for a participating employer.
 If your account is transferred to the plan of a new employer in a spin-off or trust-to-trust transfer, you will not be entitled to receive a distribution solely as a result of the sale.
 You will be entitled to receive a distribution under the terms of the new plan to which your account has been transferred.
-If your account is not directly transferred in a spin-off or a trust-to-trust transfer to the new employer's plan, you generally will be entitled to receive a distribution for the Company and any affiliated employers and satisfy any additional tax law requirements.
+If your account is not directly transferred in a spin-off or a trust-to-trust transfer to the new employer's plan, you generally will be entitled to receive a distribution from this Plan if you cease to work for the Company and any affiliated employers and satisfy any additional tax law requirements.